wygulmage/after-sundown/monsters.md

 Most Nezumi are mastered by the same all-consuming rage of the other Lycanthropes.
 However, they _don't_ normally possess any great strength, a fact which frequently causes them to become quite cowardly and fearful of authority.
 Many Nezumi become quite resigned from the world: hiding in sewers, jumping at sounds; knowing that the heat of battle runs in their veins and feeling dreadfully afraid that it will eventually drive them to a suicidal battle over nothing.
 Interacting with the world of men seems to be a never ending river of frustrations, and many choose to simply not do it.
 Those who master their rage usually do so only by trading it for Master Passion Fear.

 A Nezumi has an Infernal power source and a Lunar power schedule.

-[table][mrow]The First Nezumi?
+#### The First Nezumi?

-[row]Opinion is divided as to the historicity of the Buddha offending story in the secret histories.
+Opinion is divided as to the historicity of the Buddha offending story in the secret histories.
 The oldest _living_ Nezumi is Hamamoto Yoshi, who was born in the 8th century CE in Nagaokyo, Japan and now lives in cryptic hermitude in Kyoto's sewers.
 Most Nezumi do in fact die of old age, and when Yoshi has deigned to answer such questions at all, he has denied being the first.[/table]

-[list]**Nezumi Starting Powers**
+#### Nezumi Starting Powers

-- Core Discipline: Call of the Wild -
+Core Discipline: Call of the Wild

 * Beast Form (Basic Call of the Wild)
 * Tongue of Beasts (Basic Call of the Wild)

-- Basic Powers -
+Basic Powers

 * Abyss of the Body (Basic Descent of Entropy)
 * Hide From Notice (Basic Veil)
 * Learn the Heart's Pain (Basic Names of the Blasphemies)
 * Revive the Flesh (Basic Fortitude)

--Advanced Powers -
+Advanced Powers

 * Hide in Plain Sight (Advanced Veil)
 * The Beckoning (Advanced Call of the Wild)

-**Distinctive Flaw:** Red Taped[/list]
+**Distinctive Flaw:** Red Taped
 **Story Inspiration:** Willard, Torment, Fruits Basket

-**[size=20]The Bagheera: The Lady or the Tiger**[/size] "_You can fool everybody, but landie.
-Dearie me, you can't fool a cat.
-They seem to know who's not right._"
+### The Bagheera: The Lady or the Tiger
+_"You can fool everybody, but landie, dearie me, you can't fool a cat.
+They seem to know who's not right."_

 The origins of the Bagheera are confused.
 The legends say that the Bagheera were formed when a Bengali priestess refused to abandon her gods and goddesses when the Mughals took control of the province and banned idolatry, calling upon Shiva for a mighty boon.
 And yet the legends _also_ say that the Bagheera were formed first by a jaguar warrior pledged to Huitzilopochtli fighting against Cortez, an event which would necessarily push the formation of the line over fifty years back.
 When consulted on the subject directly, the Stellar Oracles enigmatically state that both stories are true.
 Regardless, once infected a Bagheera is a creature of Death and finds that their mere presence alarms and angers animals of all types, especially cats.

 A Bagheera's War Form is that of a great and ghostly cat.
 Perhaps a tiger, jaguar, or leopard.
 Most Bagheera do not have the ability to transform into a remotely reasonably sized cat that can pass as something "not terrifying."
 It has been suggested that the beast inside a Bagheera isn't really an animal at all, since they seem to show less than no affinity for the mundane beasts they appear as - a marked departure from other Lycanthropes.

 A Bagheera has an Orphic power source and a Lunar power schedule.

-[table][mrow]The First Bagheera?
+#### The First Bagheera?
-[row]The origins of the Bagheera are clouded in mystery, but not in particularly _ancient_ mystery.
+The origins of the Bagheera are clouded in mystery, but not in particularly _ancient_ mystery.
 Bagheera are not present in the secret histories before the 16th century, and they came on the scene quite rapidly with sightings all over the world in 1578 CE.
-Most stories appear to agree that the first Bagheera was female, but beyond that little is known for sure.[/table]
+Most stories appear to agree that the first Bagheera was female, but beyond that little is known for sure.

-[list]**Bagheera Starting Powers**
+#### Bagheera Starting Powers

-- Core Discipline: Celerity -
+Core Discipline: Celerity

 * Quickness (Basic Celerity)
 * Nimble Feet (Basic Celerity)

-- Basic Powers -
+Basic Powers

 * Vigor (Basic Clout)
 * Hide From Notice (Basic Veil)
 * Touch of Darkness (Basic Lure of Destruction)
 * Revive the Flesh (Basic Fortitude)

--Advanced Powers -
+Advanced Powers

 * War Form (Celerity / Clout Devotion)
 * Alacrity (Advanced Celerity)

-**Distinctive Flaw:** Offensive to Animals[/list] **Story Inspiration:** Cat People, The Cat and the Canary, Geobreeders
+**Distinctive Flaw:** Offensive to Animals
+**Story Inspiration:** Cat People, The Cat and the Canary, Geobreeders

-**[size=25]Vampirism**[/size]
+## Vampirism
 _Time is an abyss.
 Profound as a thousand nights...
 Centuries come and go...
 To be unable to grow old is terrible.
 Death is not the worst...
 There are things more horrible than death.
 Can you imagine...
 Enduring centuries... experiencing each day with the same futile things?_

 Vampirism is passed from one person to the next voluntarily on the part of the vampire passing on the trait.
 The vampire drinks the blood of the victim until it is gone and puts some of their own blood into the dying victim's mouth.
 Vampires drink the blood of the living in order to maintain their existence as the living dead night after night for as long as the Earth continues to turn.